Autodesk/aomi/README.md

 ## environment

-This action takes a single argument - a generic Vault path.
-In return, it will generate a small snipped exporting the contained secrets as environment variable.
+This action takes any number of Vault paths are it's arguments.
+In return, it will generate a small snipped exporting the contained secrets as environment variables.
 This output is sufficient to be eval'd (no really, don't do this) or piped to a file an sourced in to a shell.
 You can include export snippets with `--export`.

 ```
 aomi environment foo/bar/baz